umaremlyn/Leenco/README.md

 # Leen-Co Tech Ltd. Company Website

-This is a modern, professional, and responsive company website for Leen-Co Tech Ltd., built with React, Vite, and Tailwind CSS.
+This is a modern, professional, and responsive company website for Leen-Co Tech Ltd.

 ## Features
 - Homepage with hero section, mission, and CTAs